aosabook/500lines/contingent/chapter.rst

 at the moment that it is being defined.
-The ``Project.task`` decorator uses this opportunity to package every task inside another function, a *wrapper*, allowing a clean separation of responsibilities.
-The wrapper worries about graph and stack management — the details of which are entirely hidden from the task function  — while each task function can focus on the work needed to be done to perform the task.
+The ``Project.task`` decorator uses this opportunity to package every task inside another function, a *wrapper*, which allows a clean separation of responsibilities between the wrapper — which will worry about graph and stack management on behalf of the Project — and our task functions that focus on document processing.
 Here is what the ``task`` decorator boilerplate looks like:

 .. code-block:: python